Inushin/dockerSonarQubeSonarScanner/README.md

 ![docker_facebook_share](https://user-images.githubusercontent.com/57062736/139103227-36f3cb32-c3c1-4158-b99e-25a31e955f44.png)

-This is a complete stack for running PiHole for AdBlock and WireGuard as VPN, with Docker.
+This is a complete config for SonarQube with Docker and a custom script for launching SonarScanner.

 It is composed by 2 containers:

-- `pihole`, blocking ads.
+- `sonarqube`
-- `wireguard`, personal and free VPN for our server.
+- `postgres`

 ## Installation ⌨